RAIVNLab/MRL/README.md

 ## Set Up
-Pip install the requirements file in this directory:
+Pip install the requirements file in this directory.
+Note that a python3 distribution is required:
 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 ### Preparing the Dataset